Charter Frequently Asked Questions

 - Fly to St. Thomas and catch the ferry to Roadtown.
 You can also book a private water taxi – this will run you about $1,500-$2,000, but it might be worth it for the convenience.
 You may need 2 taxis depending on your group size.
 Crews like this option since it is more convenient, faster, and the taxi will also take care of clearing you in to BVI customs (usually at Soper’s Hole).

-I think the best time to visit the British Virgin Islands is May-June or November.
+I think the best time to visit the British Virgin Islands is April-June or November.
 Learn more about the sailing seasons here.

 - The weather is more settled (10-15 knots of consistent trade winds)